jech2/YM2413-MDB/index.md

 |**_Calm_** <br /> <font size="2">peaceful</font>|./audio_dataset/calm.mp3<audio controls><source src='./audio_dataset/calm.mp3'></audio>||

 ## Generated samples
-samples from model that was trained with YM2413-MDB songs which has cheerful or depressed tag (not top tag!)

-sampled at GPT2 step 20K checkpoint, sampling temperature 0.9
+samples from model that was trained with YM2413-MDB songs which has cheerful or depressed tag (not top tag!): sampled at GPT2 step 20K checkpoint, sampling temperature 0.9

 ** Currently, Our Ableton DAW trial period, for VST rendering, has expired and generated results rendered as Fluidsynth are uploaded.
-We will solve noon on June 1st (AoE) and upload it again.
-Sorry.
+We will solve this until noon on June 1st (AoE) and re-upload it.
+Sorry for inconvenience again!

 ** corresponding MIDI files are also available in audio_generation folder!

 |<center>Cheerful</center>|<center>Depressed</center>|